d-roho/CSGOPredictor/README.md

 -> (Fix | High Priority) Imperfect Server Population Detector - Fixed by making program server population agnostic.
 Ppredictions are made as long as population > 0 - if population = 0, program will wait till at least 1 player joins.

+-> Exceptions Handling - solved using custom exceptions imported from exceptions.py

 Known Bugs/Problems that haven't been solved:

+-> (Fix | High Priority) Timeout - Only occurred once.
+When waiting for usable data to begin flowing, if we wait too long (or ping too many times) we get a timeout error.
+Exact cause unknown.

 -> (Fix in another Project | Low Priority) 175 vs 115 seconds- The Predictive Model was trained on a dataset where the time_left ranged (0-175).
 Actually, range should be (0,115).
 Former's range may include freezetime etc. This may lead to the model being less than ideal due to it's faulty usage of time_left in making predictions.
 Not code-breaking, but good to fix.